Case Study: Discovery Optimization via Experimentation

 Results

-The optimized navigation variant delivered clear, statistically significant gains:
+The optimized navigation variant delivered statistically significant performance improvements:

-• Improved content discovery and recirculation across the site
+• Improved content discovery and recirculation across the platform

-These gains validated that small, intentional IA changes can materially improve audience engagement at scale.
+These results demonstrated how targeted information architecture improvements can materially improve audience engagement at scale.

 Key Takeaway